artdesignbySF/BTC-tarrot/README.md

 This document outlines the development plan for the BTC Tarot project, detailing the key milestones and sub-milestones.

+### Goal

+Make a website that shows an oldy-time fortune telling machine.
+Once the visiter of the site has paid 21 sats, the machine spins to life and draws three cards from a tarot deck.
+Depending on the combination of cards, a bitcoin/lightning themed fortune will be told to the enduser by the machine.

+Everytime a user pays, 14 of the 7 sats go into the jackpot.
+If the player is lucky and receives the most favorable/lucky hand, it may withdraw the jackpot to their lightning address, lnurl or via lightning invoice.

 ## Table of Contents

 - [Project Development Steps](#project-development-steps)